umd-mith/sg-data/data/intro/clean/introduction.md

     anything).^16^

-    Surviving leaves of the notebook break off abruptly at the 8th leaf in the 12-leaf Quire IX (see Quiring Charts below)—at Dep. c.
-534/1, folio 11 (pages 20/21)—a point in the midst of Draft: Vol. II, Ch.
-3. That abruptness, together with the fact that pages 22-56 are not represented at all in Draft and with the fact that insert/rewrite pages beginning at page "57" are in the same paper as the rest of Notebook A, suggest that there are 35 pages (taking up at least 18 leaves) missing at the end of
+    Surviving leaves of the notebook break off abruptly at the 8th leaf in the 12-leaf Quire IX (see Quiring Charts below)---at Dep. c.
+534/1, folio 11 (pages 20/21)---a point in the midst of Draft: Vol. II, Ch.
+3. That abruptness, together with the fact that pages 22--56 are not represented at all in Draft and with the fact that insert/rewrite pages beginning at page "57" are in the same paper as the rest of Notebook A, suggest that there are 35 pages (taking up at least 18 leaves) missing at the end of